 - Award Levels: The funding amount will be determined by the selection committee’s application evaluation.
 Projects will be rated using the selection criteria.
 Grants will be awarded in the following tiers:

 - Tier 2: $2,500

 - Tier 4: $1,000

 - Award Presentation: Applicants selected to receive funding from the 2023 TPD C.A.R.E.S. will receive by mail a congratulatory letter from the Chief of Police with the date, time, and location of the award presentation.
-Award notifications will be mailed to the award recipients between May 29 and June 1, 2023, and then posted on the Tampa Police Department’s website.
+Award notifications will be mailed to the award recipients by July 14, 2023, and then posted on the Tampa Police Department’s website.

 - Disqualification: All applications must meet the minimum eligibility.
 However, some circumstances will require instant disqualification.